idsia-robotics/navground/docs/background/two_wheeled_kinematics.rst

 .. image:: 2wk_actuated_ang_acc.pdf
    :width: 800

-and the forces acting on the motors (dashed = left motor).
+and the forces required by the motors (dashed = left motor).

 .. image:: 2wk_actuated_force.pdf
    :width: 800

 Because the acceleration limits are large enough, the trajectories are similar.
-Yet, we observe how the forces required by the robot wheels in case of no acceleration limits are much larger and exceed the feasible band ([-0.5, 0.5]) defined by the "2WDiffDyn" kinematics.
+All respect the wheel speed limits.
+We observe how the forces required by the robot wheels in case of no acceleration limits are much larger and exceed the feasible band ([-0.5, 0.5]) defined by the "2WDiffDyn" kinematics.